Alluxio/alluxio/docs/Metrics-System.md

 * UnderFsCapacityUsed: Used capacity of the under file system in bytes.
 * UnderFsCapacityFree: Free capacity of the under file system in bytes.
 * Workers: Number of the workers.
-* FilesTotal: Total number of files and directories in the file system.
+* PathsTotal: Total number of files and directories in the file system.
+* FileBlockInfosGot: Total number of the file block infos retrieved.
+* FileInfosGot: Total number of the file infos retrieved.
+* FilesCompleted: Total number of files completed.
+* FilesFreed: Total number of files freed.
 * FilesPersisted: Total number of the files persisted.
+* FilesPinned: Total number of the files pinned.
+* DirectoriesCreated: Total number of directories created.
+* NewBlocksRequested: Total number of new blocks requested.
 * PathsCreated: Total number of files and directories created.
-* FilesCompleted: Total number of files completed.
-* FilesReleased: Total number of files released.
 * PathsDeleted: Total number of files and directories deleted.
-* FilesPinned: Total number of the files pinned.
-* PathsRenamed: Total number of file and directories renamed.
-* DirectoriesCreated: Total number of directories created.
 * PathsMounted: Total number of paths mounted.
+* PathsRenamed: Total number of files and directories renamed.
 * PathsUnmounted: Total number of paths unmounted.
-* FileInfosGot: Total number of the file infos retrieved.
-* FileBlockInfosGot: Total number of the file block infos retrieved.
+* CreateDirectoryOps: Total number of the CreateDirectory operations.
-* NewBlockRequested: Total number of new blocks requested.
 * CreatePathOps: Total number of the CreatePath operations.
 * CompleteFileOps: Total number of CompleteFile operations.
-* ReleaseFileOps: Total number of ReleaseFile operations
 * DeletePathOps: Total number of the DeletePath operations.
-* GetFileInfoOps: Total number of the getClientFileInfo operations.
+* FreeFileOps: Total number of FreeFile operations.
-* RenamePathOps: Total number of the RenamePath operations.
+* GetFileBlockInfoOps: Total number of GetFileBlockInfo operations.
-* CreateDirectoryOps: Total number of the CreateDirectory operations.
+* GetFileInfoOps: Total number of GetFileInfo operations.
 * MountPathOps: Total number of MountPath operations.
-* UnmountPathOps: Total number of UnmountPath operations.
-* GetFileInfoOps: Total number of GetFileInfo operations.
-* GetFileBlockInfoOps: Total number of GetFileBlockInfo operations
 * NewBlockRequestOps: Total number of NewBlockRequest operations.
+* RenamePathOps: Total number of the RenamePath operations.
 * SetFileStateOps: Total number of the SetFileState operations.
+* UnmountPathOps: Total number of UnmountPath operations.

 ### Worker